vicuna-io/style-guide/README.md

 ```

 #### Public Fields
-While public fields are easy ways to provide exported properties of a data structure, they can not
+While public fields are an easy way to provide exported properties of a data structure, they can not
 be protected against illegal access and may not be removed from a class without breaking its API.
 Prefer accessors to public fields.
 ```java